What To Do If Your Amazon Fire Tablet Won’t Turn On

 There are tutorials elsewhere online that suggest opening your Fire and shorting the battery to force a discharge.
 While this may work for some, I would not suggest doing it, especially if your tablet is under warranty.
 It will most certainly void that warranty and could ruin your battery.
 Only do this if you’re sure and your Fire is already out of warranty.

 If your Amazon Fire tablet won’t turn on, you now have several ways to fix it.
 Got any other resolutions to share?
-Tell us about them below if you do!
+Tell us about them below!